riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 13:35: Brigid(?): From the outside, it could look questionable!

-14:22: So many of the people we hired are so new that we had to put in senior staff time to train new people.
+14:22: Elie: So many of the people we hired are so new that we had to put in senior staff time to train new people.
 Now we're coming to the end of that so we will revisit how and whether GW research should continue to grow.

 14:55: Holden: There is a low-hanging fruit dynamic.
 Some really extensive efforts that haven't resulted in any new top charities.
 We have ideas about how